 Department of Health and Mental Hygiene

 Professional Development Provider

-Dionna Latimer-Hearn received her Bachelor of Science Degree in Communication Sciences and Disorders with a minor in French Studies from Northwestern University in Evanston, IL.
+Dionna Latimer-Hearn is originally from Middletown, OH received her Bachelor of Science Degree in Communication Sciences and Disorders with a minor in French Studies from Northwestern University in Evanston, IL.
 Following the completion of her degree she worked for the French Embassy as an English Language Instructor in Montargis, France.
 She completed her Master of Arts Degree in Speech-Language Pathology at The George Washington University in Washington, D.C.
 She has served as a multilingual speech-language pathologist and educational consultant since 2002, holding positions in Illinois, Japan, Maryland and Texas.
-She currently works as an educational consultant and continuing education provider for a number of school districts in Texas.
+She currently works as an educational consultant and continuing education provider for a number of organizations in the US and abroad.

 Dr. Latimer-Hearn received her Doctor of Philosophy Degree with distinction in Instructional Leadership for Changing Populations at Notre Dame of Maryland University in Baltimore, MD.
 She is a recipient of the American Educational Research Association (AERA) Minority Dissertation Fellowship Award, the World Education Research Association (WERA) Innovative Poster Award and the CREATE Doctoral Scholarship.
 She has presented her research on African American English at more than a dozen conferences including: the American Speech-Language-Hearing Association, World Education Research Association World Congress, and American Educational Research Association Conference.
 Dr. Latimer-Hearn is the author of the book Unexpected Places, and is the co-founder and director of the REACT Initiative, a Christian nonprofit organization that promotes equity in education for historically marginalized populations.
 She is also the founder of RespectTheDialect a Facebook group and website promoting awareness and understanding of the African American English dialect.